-In this section, we consider the power optimization subject to SINR constraints, i.e., the $\mathcal{P}$ problem of (6).
-We begin in Section IV-A by discussing its feasibility, and then provide a few alternative approaches for its solution.
-In particular, in Section IV-B, we derive a solution to the problem which is based on standard SOCP or SDP optimization packages.
-Next, in Section IV-C, we develop optimality conditions for this problem, and use them to derive two alternative solutions.
+In this section, we consider the power optimization subject to SINR constraints, i.e., the \mathcal{P} problem of (6).
+We begin in Section IV-A by discussing its feasibility and then provide a few alternative approaches for its solution.
+In particular, in Section IV-B, we derive a solution to the problem that is based on standard SOCP or SDP optimization packages.
+Next, in Section IV-C, we develop optimality conditions for this problem and use them to derive two alternative solutions.
 For completeness, in Section IV-D, we discuss the uplink-downlink duality in the context of the power optimization.

-A. FEASIBILITY
+A. Feasibility

 The first important property of any optimization problem is its feasibility (admissibility), i.e., whether a solution exists.
-In other words, we need to verify whether for a given $\gamma_o$ there exists a $\bf T$ such that
+In other words, we need to verify whether for a given γ_o there exists a T such that

-Since we have assumed that the noise variances are positive, the SINRs are strictly lower than the signal-to-interferenceratios (SIR):
+Since we have assumed that the noise variances are positive, the SINRs are strictly lower than the signal-to-interference ratios (SIRs), as follows: